zudup/coinapi-sdk/README.md

 Welcome to the CoinAPI SDK.
 This repository contain SDK for our API documented at https://docs.coinapi.io/

-In this repository you cnan find libraries that will help you use our API with minimal development effort from:
+In this repository you can find libraries that will help you use our API with minimal development effort from:
  * C#
  * C++
  * .NET